dyanghku/dyanghku.github.io/_pages/about.md

 Prospective PhD students/Postdocs/RAs:
 ------
 Our statistics (Business Analystics) group has multiple positions for [PhD students](https://phd.hkubs.hku.hk//), Research Assistants, and Postdocs.
 We have a focus on business analytics via machine learning with applications ranging from asset pricing to healthcare analytics.
-If you are interested, self-motivated, and have background in statistics, applied mathematics, or computer science, please send me an email with your CV, transcripts, and a short description of your research interests.
+If you are interested, self-motivated, and have background in statistics, applied mathematics, or computer science, please send me an email with your CV, **transcripts**, and a short description of your research interests.

 Academic Appointments:
 ------
+- Associate Director, Institute of Digital Economy and Innovation, The University of Hong Kong, 2022-
-- Associate Professor, Innovation and Information Management, Faculty of Business and Economics, The University of Hong Kong , 2018-
+- Associate Professor, Innovation and Information Management, Faculty of Business and Economics, The University of Hong Kong, 2018-
 - Assistant Professor, Department of Statistics, Rutgers University, 2013-2019
 - Postdoc, Statistical and Applied Mathematical Sciences Institute, 2012-2013

 Education:
 ------